 Items to consider

 Be specific about your interest and knowledge particular to this program: Have you read an article by one or more faculty member?
 Has your advisor specifically directed you to this program?
 Do you have other ties to this program and/or school?
 Pick out the pertinent facts about your academic and professional interests that make you a good fit with the program and institution to which you are applying.
 (A statement of purpose is not a place to list everything you have done.)
 Mention extra-curricular achievements to illustrate additional dimensions of your personality.
 Demonstrate curiosity, creativity, enthusiasm for learning, a capacity for teamwork, ability to think independently, and pride in your work.
 Using brief anecdotes is a good way to make your points.
-Explain (briefly) any incongruity in your application material; GRE scores or a low semester grade.
+Explain (briefly) any incongruity in your application material, such as a low semester grade.
 Stay within the page limit specified by the graduate program.
 If there are no specifications, limit yourself to two pages.
 Be succinct and clear.

 Before you submit